fluthjs/fluth-doc/docs/en/api/plugin/debugNode.md

 - `condition` (optional): Condition function for success; triggers the debugger if returns `true`, otherwise does not trigger.
 Default is `undefined` (always triggers)
 - `conditionError` (optional): Condition function for failure; triggers the debugger if returns `true`, otherwise does not trigger.
 Default is `undefined` (always triggers)

-## Return Value

-Returns an execute plugin that only triggers a debugger breakpoint at the current node based on the conditions.

-## Core Behavior
+## Details

-- **execute plugin**: Only executes at the current node, does not propagate to child nodes
+- Only executes at the current node, does not propagate to child nodes
-- **Conditional control**: Supports custom condition functions to control when the debugger is triggered
+- Supports custom condition functions to control when the debugger is triggered
-- **Separate handling for success/failure**: Can set different conditions for success and failure
+- Can set different conditions for success and failure scenarios
-- **Promise handling**: For Promise results, waits for resolution before checking the condition
+- For `Promise` type results, waits for Promise resolution before checking the condition
-- **Original data**: Returns the original `result` without modifying the data flow
+- Returns the original `result` without modifying the data flow
-- **Condition logic**: Triggers the debugger if the condition function returns `true`, otherwise does not trigger
+- Triggers the debugger when the condition function returns `true`, otherwise does not trigger

-## Usage Scenarios
+## Examples

 ### Scenario 1: Basic usage (always triggers)